sverweij/wordywordy/README.md

 >  - multiple buffers
 >  - icon
 >  - an old-fashioned file open dialog
+>  - smile when done reading
+> I'd also like to clean up the code a bit

 Q: Do you have a time line?
 > A: This thing shares time with some other projects (life, work, [mscgen_js](https://sverweij.github.io/mscgen_js), to name a few).